 We offer free tutoring in A-level Maths and Physics to ambitious students of all ability levels at state-funded schools, who feel they could benefit from additional support to their learning, but may not have the means to access it.
-The scheme is run by student volunteers at the University of Leeds.
+The scheme is run by student and academic volunteers at the University of Leeds.

 Daniel Hodgson (tutor)

 Daniel is a postdoc at the University of Leeds supported by an EPSRC fellowship.
 Having mentored undergraduate students at Leeds since being an undergraduate here himself, and having experience of tutoring at GCSE level, he is always motivated to teach maths and physics to students of all abilities.

 Aiden is a PhD student at the University of Leeds funded by a Leeds Doctoral Scholarship.
 Being a pupil premium student from a disadvantaged area in Leeds, he's worked his way from high school to University and has probably been in your exact postion before.
 Having tutored high school students during his undergraduate degree, he's a firm believer that everyone deserves and has the ability to pursue higher education.

 Callum is a PhD student in the condensed matter physics department, researching magnetic effects in iron-tin alloys.